lavabit/libdime/README.md

 [DIME Protocol Specifications](https://darkmail.info/spec) (PDF, ~20 MB) contain the full technical details of the DIME.

-The **libdime** project holds the DIME library and associated command-line utilities.
+The **libdime** project holds the DIME library and associated command line utilities.
 This code is developed in conjunction with the [magma](https://github.com/lavabit/magma) mail daemon, and is a community effort to develop and maintain a C library for building DIME compatible software, and the standalone utilities to test, debug, and administer a DIME compatible mail service.